 Taking out a life insurance policy to pay some or all of an Inheritance Tax bill, can make things easier on your family when it comes time to sort out your estate.

 In short, it can give you peace of mind that you’re not lumbering your family and friends with a hefty tax bill when you pass away.

 In general, it works as follows:

 - You set up an insurance policy.

 - You specify the policy is held in trust.
 If you don’t, the money from the insurance pay-out is counted as part of your estate and subject to Inheritance Tax.

-- When you die, the policy pays out to the trust, which may be used to pay all or part of your Inheritance Tax bill.
+- When you die, the policy pays out to the trust, which might be used to pay all or part of your Inheritance Tax bill.

-You may need to set out your wishes in a side letter to guide your policy trust trustees to use the funds in this way.
+You might need to set out your wishes in a side letter to guide your policy trust trustees to use the funds in this way.

 Estate and tax planning can be complicated, so it’s well worth getting advice to help you make the right decisions for your situation.

 If you’re thinking of using life insurance to pay an Inheritance Tax bill, there are two types of policy you can take out: